 • To design and implement skill acquisition programs utilising the principles of ABA (essential)

 • To train and support parents, teachers/educators, and support workers in the implementation of a behaviour support plan.

-• To offer parents, children and educators practical strategies and support to overcome complex issues at home and/or school (in collaboration with lead psychologist if necessary).
+• To offer parents, children and educators practical strategies and support to overcome complex issues at home and/or school (in collaboration with a psychologist if necessary).